18-night all-new textile tour of Uzbekistan, Tajikistan and Kyrgyzstan!

 Single Supplement $700

 Two vaccinations against COVID are mandatory to join this trip.
-We will need proof of vaccinations and proof of your travel insurance.
+We will also need proof of travel/trip cancellation insurance.

 - 18 nights accommodation in double rooms with private bathrooms.

 - Single supplement available for a single room (except in yurt).

 - Rikki Quintana of HoonArts, trip coordinator will accompany the trip.

 - Cynthia Samake, textile expert will also join the tour.

 - All breakfasts in the hotels.